hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 python RedfishInteropValidator.py -c config/ilo-scott380g11-1.ini FdzMiniProfile.v1_0_0.json
 ```

-The Profile used in the above code example is the minimal Profile mentioned [earlier](#didactic-minimal-profile-example).
+The profile used in the above code example is the minimal profile mentioned [earlier](#didactic-minimal-profile-example).
 This profile requests at least one manager in the manager <a href="https://servermanagementportal.ext.hpe.com/docs/concepts/datatypesandcollections/#resource-collections" target="_blank">collection</a> and a `FirmwareVersion` property in the `Manager` resource.
-To be sure the Validator verifies those requirements, the configuration file (next code block) specifies `payload = tree /redfish/v1/Managers`.
-This line tells the Validator to verify the Profile directives at `/redfish/v1/Managers` and then follow recursively each and every link it finds and process them.
-The exact crawling algorithm is explained in the <a href="https://github.com/DMTF/Redfish-Interop-Validator/blob/main/README.md" target="_blank">Validator GitHub README.md</a> file.
+To be sure the validator verifies those requirements, the configuration file (next code block) specifies `payload = tree /redfish/v1/Managers`.
+This line tells the validator to verify the profile directives at `/redfish/v1/Managers` and then follow recursively each and every link it finds and process them.
+The exact crawling algorithm is explained in the <a href="https://github.com/DMTF/Redfish-Interop-Validator/blob/main/README.md" target="_blank">validator GitHub README.md</a> file.

 ```shell
 # Profile Validator configuration file.